aditya-suripeddi/dockerfile-best-practices/README.md

-# Line Buddies: apt-get update & install in same RUN | Improving incremental build time
+# Line Buddies: apt-get update & install in same RUN | Reproducibility?

 Each RUN instruction can be seen as a cacheable unit of execution.
 Too many of them can be unnecessary, while chaining all commands into one RUN instruction can bust the cache